Welcome to Ashland Creek Press

-Hot off the presses: Among Animals 3 is now available!
+- Hot off the presses: Animal Writes is now available!

 “[My Days of Dark Green Euphoria] has a deliciously subversive premise … The writing is good; sharp and knowing and at times beautiful.
 Cara is an engaging protagonist, funny and self-aware.”